bjin/hprox/README.md

 ### Known Issue

-* Passwords are currently stored in plain text, please set permission accordingly and avoid using existing password.
 * HTTP/3 currently only works on the first domain as specified by `-s/--tls`, also SNI validation is unavailable as well.